ithashedi/zinrack/README.md

 <span style="color: #DD6FD1;">Full-Stack Developer - UX/UI Designer - IT Support</span>
 # <span style="color:#45046a;">Muhammed Khaled</span>

 Proactive and creative professional, with a huge passion to create solutions that have a positive impact on the world.
-I am currently a final year computer science student on track to achieve a first-class degree in summer 2021.
+Recently achieved a first-class degree in Computer Science summer 2021.
 During my studies, I have been freelancing and working with several high-end brand designs such as Printwell, Utility Warehouse, Greensleeves Lawn Care, and more.
 Within this time, I have amassed a wealth of experience and skills across software development, UX/UI design, customer service, business operations, leadership, and management.

 I have also been working on several non-profit projects, in the last few years, such as the Learning Management Platform which is planned to help students in third-world countries such as (my home country) Yemen to access free education.